 If you notice any of these symptoms in your dog, it’s important to take them to the vet for an eye examination as soon as possible.

-Pink eye can be uncomfortable for your dog.
-If it’s left untreated it can lead to more serious problems like corneal ulcers.
+If left untreated it can lead to more serious problems like corneal ulcers or permanent damage.

 How is Dog Pink Eye Treated?

-Treatment will depend on the underlying cause.
+Treatment will depend on the underlying cause as there are several types of conjunctivitis.

 There are also many dog pink eye products on the market that you may be able to get from your local pet store.